a13xrzteach/a13xrzteach.github.io/README.md

 following documents:

-- [Setup Guide](docs/setup.md): Instructions for configuring new Raspberry Pis, launching the server and client locally, compiling TypeScript files, etc.
+- [Setup Guide](docs/setup.md): Instructions for configuring new Raspberry Pis, launching the server and client locally, and understanding the client scripts.

 - [System Overview](docs/overview.md): Detailed explanation of data flow and how clients interact with the server.

-- [Client Documentation](docs/client.md): Information about the client scripts running on the Raspberry Pis and frontend functionality.

 - [Server Documentation](docs/server.md): Details about the FastAPI backend, including endpoints and configuration management.

+- [Frontend Documentation](docs/frontend.md): Information about the frontend functionality and how the monitors display content.

 ## Project Structure